-This Thanksgiving, AAA projects that roughly 48.5 million Americans will travel by automobile or more towards their destination.
-That’s the highest volume in over 12 years.
+This Thanksgiving, AAA projects that more than 55 million Americans will travel by automobile or more towards their destination.
+That’s the highest travel volume since 2005.
 Before you head out, make sure your vehicle is ready to go by checking this quick holiday road-trip checklist.
 If needed, make an appointment to have your car looked at by a professional mechanic.

 Quick Road-Trip Checklist